Beyonce shows marriage, miscarriage and Blue Ivy in documentary

 "Knowing that at this point in my life, this age is so wonderful because I see everything differently and I hope that I can share that with other people," she said.

-The "Crazy in Love" singer addresses the widely reported claim from 2011 that she was faking her pregnancy, calling it "the most ridiculous rumour I've ever heard of me."
+The "Crazy in Love" singer addresses the widely reported claim from 2011 that she was faking her pregnancy, calling it "the most ridiculous rumor I've ever heard of me."

 "To think that I'd be that vain ... especially after losing a child.
 The pain and trauma from that just makes it mean so much more to get an opportunity to bring life into the world," she says in the documentary.